Google’s Helpful Content guidelines: Everything you need to know

 This removes the process of writing just to include a keyword – which you should never have been doing in the first place really.
 Instead, you will now be rewarded by the almighty Google gods for offering a fantastic user experience through content created to help solve someone’s issue.

 This switch is widely beneficial as users will now see a larger benefit from content produced to satisfy users needs, rather than having to sieve through the noise of automated blogs created for search engines.
-Copywriter’s skills are no longer (probably never were) under threat from AI generators – primary-source content will still reign supreme in 2023.
+But as we mentioned before, Google’s more recent statements say that as long as the content is genuinely helpful, AI content won’t be penalised.

 However, it’s worthwhile holding onto the rulebook as SEO best practices will still play a big part in moving up the rankings from your content.
 It’s important to still focus on getting the fundamentals down and merging this with a great user experience to satisfy your users.